Data Quality Gates

 The DQ Gates workflow follows these steps:

-2. Export and conversion: DQ Gates exports these firewall definitions and converts them into platform-specific functions.
+Export and conversion: DQ Gates exports firewall definitions and converts them into platform-specific artifacts, such as Snowflake UDFs or Snowflake DMFs.

 Common implementation patterns

-• Quality gates or circuit breakers: Automatically stop data processing when quality thresholds aren’t met.
+Quality gates or circuit breakers: Stop processing automatically when quality thresholds are not met.

-• Quality metrics and reporting: Use DQ evaluation results to monitor data quality trends and generate reports.
+Quality metrics and reporting: Use validation results to monitor quality trends and generate reports.

 Limitations